Common Lisp: Freely redistributable implementations

 A branch from CMUCL.
 "Broadly speaking, SBCL is distinguished from CMU CL by a greater emphasis on maintainability."
-SBCL runs on the platforms CMUCL does, except HP/UX; in addition, it runs on Linux for AMD64, PowerPC, SPARC, MIPS, Windows x86 and AMD64.
+SBCL runs on the platforms CMUCL does, except HP/UX; in addition, it runs on Linux for AMD64, PowerPC, SPARC, MIPS, Windows x86, and AMD64.
 SBCL does not use an interpreter by default; all expressions are compiled to native code unless the user switches the interpreter on.
-The SBCL compiler generates fast native code according to a previous version of The Computer Language Benchmarks Game.
+The SBCL compiler generates fast native code according to a prior version of The Computer Language Benchmarks Game.